 The white hat hacker is one who tests networks and systems to examine their performance and determine how vulnerable they are to intrusion.
 Usually, white hat hackers crack their own systems or the systems of a client who has specifically employed them for the purposes of security auditing.
 Academic researchers and professional security consultants are two examples of white hat hackers.

 A black hat hacker is synonymous with a cracker.
 In general, crackers are less focused on programming and the academic side of breaking into systems.
 They often rely on available cracking programs and exploit well known vulnerabilities in systems to uncover sensitive information for personal gain or to inflict damage on the target system or network.

-The grey hat hacker, on the other hand, has the skills and intent of a white hat hacker in most situations but uses his knowledge for less than noble purposes on occasion.
-A grey hat hacker can be thought of as a white hat hacker who wears a black hat at times to accomplish his own agenda.
+The gray hat hacker, on the other hand, has the skills and intent of a white hat hacker in most situations but uses his knowledge for less than noble purposes on occasion.
+A gray hat hacker can be thought of as a white hat hacker who wears a black hat at times to accomplish his own agenda.

-Grey hat hackers typically subscribe to another form of the hacker ethic, which says it is acceptable to break into systems as long as the hacker does not commit theft or breach confidentiality.
-Some would argue, however that the act of breaking into a system is in itself unethical.
+Gray hat hackers typically subscribe to another form of the hacker ethic, which says it is acceptable to break into systems as long as the hacker does not commit theft or breach confidentiality.
+Some would argue, however, that the act of breaking into a system is in itself unethical.

 Regardless of the intent of the intruder, it is important to know the weaknesses a cracker may likely attempt to exploit.
 The remainder of the chapter focuses on these issues.

 47.3.2.
 Threats to Network Security

 Bad practices when configuring the following aspects of a network can increase the risk of attack.